ADT109119/gemini-api-key-manager/README.en-US.md

 Gemini API Key Manager is a Node.js application designed to manage and proxy API keys for Google Gemini and OpenAI services.
 It provides a RESTful API for key management, load balancing to distribute requests across multiple keys, and a simple web-based admin interface.
 It also supports proxying standard and streaming (Server-Sent Events) API requests.

+**⚠️ Important Warning: This project does not include security measures.
+Please run it only in a local environment.
+Do not deploy it to public networks or untrusted environments. ⚠️**

 ![demo](image/image.png)

 ### Features